-The decision of whether a contract will be a College of Saint Benedict contract or a Saint John's University contract is made by the provost in consultation with the dean.
+The decision of whether a contract will be a College of Saint Benedict contract or a Saint John's University contract is made by the associate provost and academic dean.
 The decision will be based on maintaining a College of Saint Benedict/Saint John's University faculty balance within each department.
 In the case that a faculty member is being temporarily replaced, the old contract location is continued in the new contract.